SBW-2026/SBW-website/keynotes.md

     <div class="speaker-text">
         <p><strong><center><a href="https://ki.se/en/people/stefanie-prast-nielsen#about-me" target="_blank"> Stefanie Prast-Nielsen, Karolinska Institutet, Sweden</a></center></strong></p>
       <p><i><center>Keynote speaker for the Metagenomics and Microbiology session</center></i></p>
-        <p>Stefanie Prast-Nielsen is an Associate Professor (Docent) in Medical Microbiology and Senior Research Specialist at the Centre for Translational Microbiome Research, Karolinska Institutet.
+        <p>Stefanie Prast-Nielsen is Associate Professor (Docent) in Medical Microbiology and Senior Research Specialist in Multiomics, Machine Learning and Data Integration at the Department for Clinical Neuroscience (CNS), Karolinska Institutet.
+Her main research focus is the microbiota in epilepsy.
 It is evident that diet and health have a strong connection, but there are few examples as good as the link between the ketogenic diet and drug resistant epilepsy.
 Despite this strong link, the underlying mechanisms remain largely unknown.
-Professor Stefanie Prast-Nielsen is working to uncover these mechanisms, bringing new insights into how the gut microbiome and metabolism affect brain activity and therapeutic possibilities.</p>
+Associate Professor Stefanie Prast-Nielsen is working to uncover the role of the microbiota for these mechanisms, bringing new insights into how the gut microbiota and metabolism affect brain function and therapeutic possibilities.</p>
     </div>
 </div>